paul-schaaf/blog/blog/_posts/2021-01-13-build-an-escrow-on-solana.md

 pub struct Escrow {
     pub is_initialized: bool,
     pub initializer_pubkey: Pubkey,
-    pub initializer_temp_token_account_pubkey: Pubkey,
+    pub temp_token_account_pubkey: Pubkey,
-    pub initializer_receiving_token_account_pubkey: Pubkey,
+    pub initializer_token_to_receive_account_pubkey: Pubkey,
     pub expected_amount: u64,
 }
 ```

-We need to save `initializer_temp_token_account_pubkey` so that when Bob takes the trade, the escrow program can send tokens from the account at `initializer_temp_token_account_pubkey` to Bob's account.
+We need to save `temp_token_account_pubkey` so that when Bob takes the trade, the escrow program can send tokens from the account at `temp_token_account_pubkey` to Bob's account.
 We already know that Bob will have to pass in the account into his entrypoint call eventually so why do we save it here?
 First, if we save its public key here, Bob can easily find the address of the accounts he needs to pass into the entrypoint.
 Otherwise Alice would have to send him not only the escrow acount address but also all her account addresses.
 Secondly, and more important for security is that Bob could pass in a different token account.
-Nothing stops him from doing so if we don't add a check requiring him to pass in the account with `initializer_temp_token_account_pubkey` as its public key.
-And to add that check later in the processor, we need the InitEscrow instruction to save the `initializer_temp_token_account_pubkey`.
+Nothing stops him from doing so if we don't add a check requiring him to pass in the account with `temp_token_account_pubkey` as its public key.
+And to add that check later in the processor, we need the InitEscrow instruction to save the `temp_token_account_pubkey`.

 > When writing Solana programs, be mindful of the fact that any accounts may be passed into the entrypoint, including different ones than those defined in the API inside `instruction.rs`.
 It's the program's responsibility to check that `received accounts == expected accounts`

-`initializer_receiving_token_account_pubkey` needs to be saved so that when Bob takes the trade, his tokens can be sent to that account. `expected_amount` will be used to check that Bob sends enough of his token.
+`initializer_token_to_receive_account_pubkey` needs to be saved so that when Bob takes the trade, his tokens can be sent to that account. `expected_amount` will be used to check that Bob sends enough of his token.
 That leaves `initializer_pubkey` and `is_initialized`.
 I'll explain the latter now and the former later on.

 We use `is_initialized` to determine whether a given escrow account is already in use.
 This, serialization, and deserialization are all standardized in the [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) of the [`program pack` module](https://docs.rs/solana-program/1.5.0/solana_program/program_pack/index.html).
 First, implement `Sealed` and `IsInitialized`.